Promo code SPRING2022 will be automatically applied at checkout!

 sugar cubes and a spoonful of sugar

-With the rising prevalence of prediabetes worldwide, understanding the connection between prediabetes and your blood sugar levels is increasingly important.
+With the rising prevalence of prediabetes worldwide, understanding the connection between prediabetes and your glucose levels is increasingly important.
 A number of different factors can lead to an increased risk of this condition, and some people may experience few if any symptoms of prediabetes if they develop it.

 Let’s explore the role of A1C levels in a prediabetes diagnosis, as well as healthy ways to keep your A1C levels in an optimal range and stay on top of your wellness.